 At the edge of silence

-Capturing the Scandinavian zeitgeist we've sampled a 100 piece orchestra playing never-before-sampled instructions at the very edge of silence.
+Capturing the Scandinavian zeitgeist, we've sampled a 100-piece orchestra playing never-before-sampled techniques at the very edge of silence.
 Alongside orchestral content are bellows, percussion and a characterful warped synth section.
 Everything you need to take it down a degree or two!

 Järva County - C. Henson (0:00 / 3:00)

 Winged Migration - A. Blaney (0:00 / 2:28)

 Scenes From The Tundra - Borgarts&Kolinski (0:00 / 3:52)